My shopping cart

 To make homegrown, handcrafted guitars with heart.
 We craft premium musical instruments for the most passionate and discerning players.
 Heritage isn’t just our name, it’s our story, and it lives in everything we do.

-Whether that is training our people to continue the legacy of USA-built instruments or getting Heritage into more the hands of more appreciators and guitar lovers, we’re thinking about Heritage’s journey for the decades ahead.
+Whether that is training our people to continue the legacy of USA-built instruments or getting Heritage guitars into more hands of more appreciators and guitar lovers, we’re thinking about Heritage Guitar Inc.'s journey for the decades ahead.

-Is there anything else you’d like for our customers to know about Heritage Guitars?
+Is there anything else you’d like for our customers to know about Heritage Guitar Inc.?

 The annual pilgrimage to our factory, 225 Parsons, down in Kalamazoo takes place every year and is a great chance to see what happens day-to-day at our factory.
 Everyone’s invited.
 The support of our local community has been an important cornerstone for our success, so we welcome visitors to drop by to meet the team, the community, and to see what goes into making one of our incredible instruments.

-Shop the Heritage hollow, semi-hollow, and solid body guitars to see and hear what we mean.
+Shop the Heritage Guitar Inc. hollow body, semi hollow body, and solid body guitars to see and hear what we mean.
 Purchase one to feel it.